Akshat-j7/Hello-World/README.md

 # Hello-World
-Guess this is what a newbie does
+I guess this is what a newbie does